plx-pdg/plx-pdg.github.io/docs/src/report.md

 Press "ENTER" to go to the exercise preview and "ESC" to go back to the exercise list.
 The preview exercise gives the explanation and the path.
 ### Exercise page
 ![exo-1.opti.svg](img/svg/exo-1.opti.svg)
 The practising validity tests or points that are red when they are not done and green otherwise.
 To navigate and see details of the validity points use "CTRL + u" up and "CTRL + d" down.
+When user save exercise file on the IDE, PLX will automatically update the status of the validity test or points.
 ![exo-2.opti.svg](img/svg/exo-2.opti.svg)
+When the exercise is done all validity points that are green, the user have the options press "s" to see the solution.
+Scrolling inside the solution is with caps "k"(up) and "j"(down).
 ![error.opti.svg](img/svg/error.opti.svg)
+This is an example of report error of compilation if the user save the file and there is a issue to compile the code.
 ## Landing page
 todo